 Tree identification by leaf shape – The first step is to decide whether the tree is a Broadleaf tree or a Conifer.
 Two examples of each type are shown here.

 Broadleaf trees generally have wide leaves which are quite different from the narrow needles or scale-like leaves of the Conifers.
-Click on the Broadleaf button to get access to a key with over 100 species divided into 18 shapes with links to 15 more pages
+Click HERE to get access to a key with over 100 species divided into 18 shapes with links to 15 more pages

 Conifers generally have needle-like leaves in clusters or rows and scale-like leaves in fern-like arrangements.
-Click on the Conifer button to get access to a key with over 50 species divided into 14 shapes with links to 3 more pages
+Click HERE to get access to a key with over 50 species divided into 14 shapes with links to 3 more pages